mxagar/computer_vision_udacity/02_Cloud_Computing/CVND_CloudComputing.md

 Note: These GPU instances only support JupyterLab as opposed to plain Jupyter notebooks.
 This just means the interface you're used to in the classroom notebooks will be slightly different (and with a nav bar fornavigating between files)!

 ## 2. Cloud Computing with AWS EC2

+We need to perform two tasks:

+1. Launch an EC2 instance
+2. Connect from our computer to that EC2 instance

 ### 2.1 Launch EC2 Instances